jarad/jarad.github.com/_posts/2017-11-09-Leroux-CAR-using-CARBayes.md

 {% endhighlight %}

-Using the data from [this post](http://www.jarad.me/teaching/2017/11/08/CAR-binomial-data), we will utilize the intrinsic CAR prior to account for spatial association.
+Using the data from [this post](http://www.jarad.me/teaching/2017/11/08/CAR-binomial-data), we will utilize the Leroux CAR prior to account for spatial association.